matebenyovszky/ClubGPT-CommandProxy/README.md

 ## Security

 This API uses an API key for authorization.
 The API key is set in the environment variable `API_KEY`.
-If `API_KEY` is not set, the default key is `default_key`.
+If `API_KEY` is not set, the application will generate one.

-The API also has some basic security measures to prevent potentially dangerous commands from being executed.
-For example, it does not allow commands that include `rm`, `mv`, or `cp`.

-Notes:
+## Notes:

-### Local / remote server / worker app

-To use the PDF crawler, follow these steps:

-1. Install the required packages from `requirements.txt`.
-2. Collect underpants.
-3. Define the necessary environment variables.
-4. Run the `app.py` file to start.

 ### Local / remote server / worker publishing